 Skip to main content

 Agents are the core of the VIVI platform.
 An agent is your virtual team member that interacts with customers, employees, or systems.
-Agents combine a number of components, such as knowledge bases and prompts, into one system.
+Agents combine several components, such as knowledge bases and prompts, into one system.
 These components allow your agent to deliver helpful, accurate, and efficient support.
+At a minimum, every agent requires a name, prompt, and model to be live.
+Once configured, you can use the Test Agent feature or Evaluations to validate responses before deployment.
 Unlike traditional decision trees or scripted bots, VIVI agents are dynamic — they reason, act, and adapt to context.
 Agents can be duplicated, customized, or scaled as your organization evolves.
-At minimum, an agent requires a name, prompt, and model to be live.
-Once configured, you can use the Test Agent feature to validate responses before deployment.

 Building Agents